-*If you need immediate help for suicidal ideation, you should call a friend or family member who can come and stay with you, call the National Suicide Prevention Lifeline at 1-800-273-8255, call 911, or go to your nearest emergency room or inpatient psychiatric hospital for help.
+* Contact someone who can come and stay with you, the National Suicide Prevention Lifeline (1-800-273-8255), 911, your nearest emergency room, or inpatient psychiatric hospital for help if you need immediate help for suicidal ideation.

 - Appearing more sad, tired, and disconnected